uvarc/courses/workshops/cli/README.md

 ### Shell Variables

 Set your own variable.
-To create a variable, you have to SET it with a name and value, and then EXPORT it to make it available to other commands.
-When setting a variable, note you must have no spaces between characters.
-You declare a variable without the `$` sign, but then retrieve it by using the `$` reference.
+To create a variable:

+* SET it with a name and value
+* Use no spaces between characters
+* Declare a variable without the `$` sign
+* Then EXPORT it to make it available to other commands
+* Retrieve it by using the `$` reference

     FNAME=your-first-name
     export FNAME